Amanda Knox faces a new slander trial in Italy that could remove the last legal stain against her

 Now 36, Guede was released from prison in 2021 after serving 13 years of a 16-year term handed down in a fast-track trial.
 Guede was recently ordered to wear a monitoring bracelet and not leave his home at night after an ex-girlfriend accused him of physical and sexual abuse.
 An investigation is ongoing.

 Knox's new trial will admit just one piece of evidence: her four-page handwritten statement that the court will examine to see if it contains elements to support slander against Lumumba.
-He was held in jail for two weeks before police released him.
+Despite having an ironclad alibi, he was held in jail for some two weeks before police released him.
 Lumumba has since left Italy.

-Two earlier statements typed up by police that Knox signed in the wee hours of Nov.
-7, 2007 that contained the accusation, and were considered the most incriminating, have been ruled inadmissible by Italy’s highest court.
+Two earlier statements typed up by police that Knox signed in the early hours of Nov.
+6, 2007 that contained the accusation, and were considered the most incriminating, have been ruled inadmissible by Italy’s highest court.

 The four-page letter, which she wrote in the same 53-hour span of questioning over four days starting Nov.
-6, reflects someone in a state of confusion trying to reconcile what police have told her with her own recollections.
+5, reflects someone in a state of confusion, trying to reconcile what police have told her with her own recollections.

 “In regards to this ‘confession’ that I made last night, I want to make clear that I’m very doubtful of the verity of my statements because they were made under the pressures of stress, shock and extreme exhaustion,’’ Knox wrote.

-Note: This story was first published on April 9, 2024.
-It was updated on April 10, 2024, to correct when Know was exonerated and the dates that her questioning began and when she signed statements typed up by police.